 The VMotion 2.0 also features Nissan Intelligent Driving, one of the facets of the Nissan Intelligent Mobility philosophy.
 A ProPILOT driving mode is envisioned to allow the VMotion 2.0 to drive autonomously through urban streets and intersections, as well as on highways and in heavy traffic.

 As concept vehicles go, the Nissan Vmotion 2.0 is actually fairly down to earth.
-The styling themes it previews are an evolution of Nissan’s current motif, not a clear-sheet rethink.
+The styling themes it previews are an evolution of Nissan’s current motif, not a clean-sheet rethink.
 Take away the upsized wheels, radical pillarless door design, and breathtaking multi-stage silver paint job, and you’ll get a pretty good idea of what the next-generation Maxima and/or Altima sedan will look like.
 The VMotion 2.0 concept also articulates how Nissan plans to integrate autonomous driving functionality into its future production vehicles.